 INTRODUCTION

 Infectious disease is an interaction between host and pathogen, determined by the genetics of both organisms and their interactions.
 Plant-pathogen interactions are often divided into qualitative, in which few genetic variants interact to determine binary disease outcomes, or quantitative, in which a spectrum of outcomes may occur due to polygenic variation in the host and pathogen.
 The past decade has begun unraveling the molecular basis of large-effect loci on both the host side and the pathogen side that control qualitative interactions.
 In this model, these genes, via recognition events surrounding their proteins, create sweeping changes in the transcriptome and phenotype of both the host and pathogen.
 However, a large number of important plant-microbe interactions are quantitative.
 In contrast to qualitative systems, quantitative plant-pathogen interactions, exhibit a lack of large effect virulence/ resistance genes.
 Rather, the genetic basis of plant resistance in these interactions is highly polygenic (Glazebrook 2005, Nomura, Melotto et al. 2005, Goss and Bergelson 2006, Rowe and Kliebenstein 2008, Barrett, Kniskern et al. 2009, Corwin, Copeland et al. 2016, Fordyce, Soltis et al. 2018).
-(Corwin, Copeland et al. 2016, Bartoli and Roux 2017, Wu, Sakthikumar et al. 2017, Zhang, Corwin et al. 2017, Atwell, Corwin et al. 2018, Soltis, Atwell et al. 2019)., evidence suggests (Bartha, McLaren et al. 2017, Wang, Roux et al. 2018).
+Recent evidence is suggesting that the virulence of the pathogen is equally polygenic (Corwin, Copeland et al. 2016, Bartoli and Roux 2017, Wu, Sakthikumar et al. 2017, Zhang, Corwin et al. 2017, Atwell, Corwin et al. 2018, Soltis, Atwell et al. 2019).
+When working on variation in both the host and pathogen in these settings, evidence suggests that the pathogen dominates the system (Bartha, McLaren et al. 2017, Wang, Roux et al. 2018).
 In both the host and pathogen, these polygenic architectures impact numerous loci that in turn influence a wide array of potential mechanisms that extend far beyond perception events.
 It is, however, unclear how polygenic architectures in both the host and pathogen interact to alter higher-order phenotypes such as virulence or even more direct phenotypes like the transcriptome of both species.
 Thus, there is a need to develop genomic approaches to understand how polygenic information is transmitted between the pathogen and the host to shift the genomic response of both organisms (Bartoli and Roux 2017).

 Hypothetically, polygenic variation in the pathogen will lead to genetic variation in numerous genes that will alter the transcriptome of the pathogen and differentially alter the expression of various virulence mechanisms.
 This variation in virulence mechanism will then differentially impact the host and lead to shifts in the resistance transcriptome.
 Thus, by measuring the transcriptome in both the pathogen and the host, it should be possible to map how genetic variation in the pathogen is conveyed through the pathogen’s transcriptome and concurrently how the host’s transcriptome responds.
 Recent work has shown that it is possible to measure the pathogen’s transcriptome in planta in A. thaliana -Pseudomonas syringae.
 To date in plants, co-transcriptome work where both the host’s and pathogen’s transcripts have been measured has been shown in the A. thaliana - B. cinerea system through single sample RNA-Seq (Zhang, Corwin et al. 2017, Zhang, Corwin et al. 2018).
 Using this co-transcriptome approach has shown that both the host and pathogen transcriptomes are highly dependent on variation in the B. cinerea genome (Zhang, Corwin et al. 2017, Zhang, Corwin et al. 2018).
 It was possible to use the co-transcriptome to coalesce the pathogen and host transcriptomes into defined modules and to identify co-expression interactions between these host and pathogen modules {Zhang 2018}.
 However, these studies did not assess if it was possible to identify the candidate genes within the pathogen whose genetic variation may be causing these co-transcriptome interactions.